 The application process consists of the following activities:

-- The rezoning and subdivisions of 1500 Erven for low cost houses. - The associated infrastructure include water, electricity, sewage, solid waste removal
+- The rezoning and the subdivision of 500 Erven for low cost houses; - Associated infrastructure e.g. water, electricity, sewage, solid waste removal; with an extent of approximately 50 ha.

 GEOGRAPHICAL LOCATION OF THE SITE